kesava/javascript-code-challenges/challenges/objects-challenges.md

 ```

 ###### Notes
-3rd solution provided does deep copy of a nested object also but this technique results in loss of data
+`shallowCopy3` provided does deep copy of a nested object also but this technique results in loss of data

 ###### References
 - https://www.digitalocean.com/community/tutorials/copying-objects-in-javascript